znx-x/traefikznx/README.md

 ./traefikznx.sh start
 ```

+You can also use `./traefikznx.sh start-d` to start a detached container.

 You have the following available commands:

 - `start` - Builds and starts the Traefik container.
+- `start-d` - Builds and starts a detached Traefik container.
 - `stop` - Stops the Traefik container.
 - `restart` - Restarts the Traefik container.
 Can be used to refresh or reload if new configs aren't being applied automatically.
 - `add_service [service_name] [domain] [backend_url]` - Adds a new service to the stack.
 Further information below.